Trauma Disorder

 9. Heightened startle response and constant edginess.

-10. Impulsive behaviors.
+10. Impulsive behaviours.

-11. Suicidal thoughts and behaviors.
+11. Suicidal thoughts and behaviours.

 While most mental illnesses lack a single cause, trauma disorders can often be attributed to one or more traumatic experiences.
-Not everyone who undergoes trauma will develop a trauma disorder, as individuals' responses can vary.
+Not everyone who undergoes trauma will develop trauma disorder, as individuals' responses can vary.
 However, having a trauma disorder increases the risk of co-occurring mental illnesses and substance use disorders.

 Individuals may turn to drugs or alcohol to self-medicate and escape negative feelings, leading to substance abuse problems.
-Additionally, trauma disorders can have serious consequences across various aspects of life, such as damaged relationships, work or school difficulties, financial problems, isolation, insomnia, impulsive behavior-related injuries, and legal issues.
+Additionally, trauma disorders can have serious consequences across various aspects of life, such as damaged relationships, work or school difficulties, financial problems, isolation, insomnia, impulsive behaviour-related injuries, and legal issues.

-Childhood experiences, including exposure to physical or emotional violence, abuse, or neglect, can contribute to trauma and stressor-related disorders.
+Childhood experiences, including exposure to physical or emotional violence, abuse, or neglect, can contribute to trauma and stress or-related disorders.
 Witnessing parental abuse or experiencing parental divorce or loss are examples of stressors affecting children.
 Traumatic events like terrorist attacks or sexual assault also contribute to trauma and stress-related disorders.

-The characteristic symptoms of trauma and stressor-related disorders fall into four broad categories:
+The characteristic symptoms of trauma and stress or-related disorders fall into four broad categories:

 1. Intrusion symptoms: Recurrent distressing memories, thoughts, and dreams of the traumatic event, as well as flashbacks.